-3. MBA Cyber Security is intended for students who wish to understand, prevent and respond to organisational vulnerabilities and threats, managerisk within the business.
-This course is designed for professionals who a to high-level roles within businesses that include responsibility for inform systems and operational security. spire Adopting this differentiation strategy throughout the duration of the programme provides flexibility for individual student aspirations and a cle distinction between the programme routes. ear The most important values which inform this programme are: Self-awareness Independence Performance orientation Professional, business behaviours Ethical considerations The most important intellectual skills developed in the programme are: Strategic thinking Analysis and use of information Decision-making Communication Reflective practices The most useful practical skills, techniques and capabilities developed a re: Analysis and evaluation of data and scenarios Presentation of information Summarising Questioning and probing Research skills Concluding The ways in which a student will learn are: Online learning Facilitated discussion Contributing a point of view and sustaining an argument Challenging Preparing material and presenting a topic to peers Independent study - reading and research Interpretation Completion of assessments Assignment feedback depending on the student subject route (MBA, MBA Marketing, MBA HRM, MBA Finance, MBA Project Management, MBA Healthcare Management, MBA Entrepreneurship, MBA Psychology, MBA Big Data, MBA Cyber Security), followed by a final 60 credits, comprised of two 15 credit research modules and one 30 credit dissertation module.
-Any one module will therefore have students enrolled from a number of different cohorts.
+- 13. MBA Cyber Security is intended for students who wish to understand, prevent and respond to organisational vulnerabilities and threats, managing risk within the business.
+This course is designed for professionals who aspire to high-level roles within businesses that include responsibility for information systems and operational security. - 14.
+Adopting this differentiation strategy throughout the duration of the programme provides flexibility for individual student aspirations and a clear distinction between the programme routes.

+The most important values which inform this programme are: Self-awareness Independence Performance orientation Professional, business behaviours Ethical considerations

+The most important intellectual skills developed in the programme are: Strategic thinking Analysis and use of information Decision-making Communication Reflective practices

+The most useful practical skills, techniques and capabilities developed are:

+Analysis and evaluation of data and scenarios Presentation of information Summarising Questioning and probing Research skills Concluding

+The ways in which a student will learn are:

+Online learning Facilitated discussion Contributing a point of view and sustaining an argument Challenging Preparing material and presenting a topic to peers Independent study - reading and research Interpretation Completion of assessments Assignment feedback